Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

 Pauses are sometimes used for reconstruction of speedsolves.

-Because pause are a kind of [node](#node), they can also have a [multiplier](#multiplier) after them.
+Pauses are _not_ repeatable.

 #### Group

-A **group** is a sequence of moves surrounded by parentheses `()`, with an optional symbol before the opening parenthesis.
+A **group** is a sequence of nodes surrounded by parentheses `()`, with an optional symbol before the opening parenthesis.
 There are four kinds of groups:

 - **Simple groups**, which represent a logical grouping
     - Simple groups have no prefix symbol.
 Example: `(R U R' U')`
     - A simple group's move count should be equivalent to the moves on their own.
-    - A simple group may affect animation speed slightly or not at all.
+    - A simple group should affect animation speed slightly or not at all.
 - **Macro groups**, which represent moves done using a macro in software.
     - Macro groups have `!` as a prefix symbol.
 Example: `!(R U R' U')`
     - A macro group's move count should be equivalent to the moves on their own.